Notes on the Geography of Mexico: Mexico City

 Temples from the 1930s: Telmex and Sears.

-The Porfiriato offered equally pretentious government buildings, in this case the one designed by Silvio Contri for the Ministry of Communications and Public Works.
+The Porfiriato offered equally pretentious government buildings, in this case one designed by Silvio Contri for the Ministry of Communications and Public Works.
 Completed in 1911, it was inaugurated by Madero, Díaz's successor.
 Since 1982 it has housed the National Art Museum.
-The equestrian statue of Charles IV is much earlier and is the work of Manuel Tolsá, whose work as an architect is embodied in the Metropolitan Cathedral.
+The equestrian statue of Charles IV is much earlier and is the work of Manuel Tolsá.
 Spain, however, was soon to become a satellite of France, and a plaque on the statue's base seems to reflect contempt for a weak king, or perhaps merely anti-Spanish sentiment.
-The plaque states that "Mexico preserves it as a monument of art."
+Dismissively, it states that "Mexico preserves it as a monument of art."

 Completed a year earlier than the Ministry of Communications Building, this was originally the Iturbide Theater, named for the same short-lived president as the four-story Palacio Iturbide.
 The Chamber of Deputies moved here, and the building was remodelled.
 In 1981 the Chamber moved to a new building, and this one became the home of a newly created legislative assembly for the federal district.